Heysel Plateau: 19th-century urbanisation

 At the end of the 19th century, the Heysel still had a distinctly rural character, although there were already plans to develop it into a new urban area.
-In 1850, the Belgian Government authorised the construction of a new Church of Our Lady of Laeken, intended to replace the medieval building (destroyed except for its choir, which is still visible in the cemetery adjacent to the current church).
+In 1850, the Belgian government authorised the construction of a new Church of Our Lady of Laeken, intended to replace the medieval building (destroyed except for its choir, which is still visible in the cemetery adjacent to the current church).
 King Leopold I himself laid the first stone in 1854, although the new church, much larger than the old one, was not completed until 1909.
 In 1869, a school was inaugurated in the hamlet, probably on the Rue du Heysel/Heizelstraat.
 The Rue du Heysel itself was attested in an official document in 1875, and stretched between the Ancienne chaussée de Meysse/Oude Meisesesteenweg and the Rue de la Cave/Kelderstraat (today's Rue Émile Wauters/Emile Wautersstraat).
 The Villa Van der Borght was built in 1885 at the bottom of what is now the Boulevard du Centenaire/Eeuwfeestlaan, which was not yet laid out (the building will be razed in 1956), followed by the Church of St. Lambert around 1890.

 Upon ascending to the throne, in 1865, King Leopold II was concerned with the construction of a memorial to his father in the perspective of the Royal Palace of Laeken.
 The development of a surrounding public park was approved in 1867.
 Laeken Park was gradually developed between 1876 and 1880 based on plans by the German landscape architect Édouard Keilig, associated with the civil engineer Louis Van Schoubroeck.
 The park and the monument were completed in 1880, in time for the 50th anniversary of Belgian independence.
 The king acquired more land on the Heysel in 1899.
 Plans to enlarge the Royal Palace lead to the demolition of the barracks located on its right flank, where a detachment of grenadiers, responsible since 1840 for the surveillance of the royal palaces, had been stationed.
-A new barracks was constructed between 1899 and 1902, in a Flemish neo-Renaissance style, according to the plans of the architect Jules-Jacques Van Ysendyck.
+A new barracks was constructed between 1899 and 1902, in a neo-Flemish Renaissance style, according to the plans of the architect Jules-Jacques Van Ysendyck.
 The buildings are now made available by Belgium for the European School, Brussels IV.
 In 1905, the 75th anniversary of the country's independence was celebrated with great fanfare, among others in Laeken Park.
 Later, the Institute of Agricultural Home Economics, a girls' school for agriculture and domestic science, was also set up in Osseghem.